Phalcode/gamevault-docs/docs/server-docs/adding-games.md

 ## Step 3: Naming the Archive

-Before you name the archive, do a quick research about the game you have by asking yourself or using a search engine to find out the following information:
+Before naming the archive, take a moment to research the game you're about to add.
+Ask yourself questions or use a search engine to answer  the following questions:

 - "What version is the game?"
-- "When was the game released?"
+- "What year was the game released?"
 - "Is the game still in early access?"

-Once you have the necessary information, you can name the archive using the [GameVault Naming Structure](structure.md).
+Once you have gathered all the necessary information, you can name the archive using the [GameVault Naming Structure](structure.md).

 In our fictitious example we have a copy of Crawl Version 1.0.1 released in 2014, so we named the archive: